 Relax in the town of gardens – Iłowa

-The first Japanese garden in Europe, however, has been created in Iłowa, a small town in the lubuski voivodeship near the German border.
+The first Japanese garden in Europe, however, has been created in Iłowa, a small town in the lubuskie voivodeship near the German border.
 Here in Iłowa Count Frederic (Fritz) von Hochberg, the creator of the Wrocław Japanese garden, had his residence.
-You will find a few interesting gardens in the manor park.
+You will find a few interesting gardens in the manor park: an English, French, Chinese and Japanese garden.
 The Japanese garden with a tea house, lanterns made of stone and small bridges, is of a particular value.
 The layout of the paths and canals, the artificial lake and islands have been preserved until the present day.
 Visit this unique historic garden the whole year round.
 It is especially charming during winter.
 Take your time to visit also the Chinese garden.

 Oriental oasis in the Karkonosze Mountains